incendies/cv/index.md

 __End-Point Labs__, Istanbul,
 _Back-End Developer_

-- I worked in office about Istanbul a short time and working under the Kondukto.io which in this project I use GoLang and MongoDB.
+- I worked in Istanbul office for a short time and working under the Kondukto.io which also in this project I use GoLang and MongoDB.

 ## Projects & Code Examples